SherG/cool-iron/blog/acquisition-behavior-outcomes.md

 It also ensures that you don't inadvertently skip over a key area of planning.

-The Acquisition - Behavior - Outcomes (ABO) model is the brainchild of <a href="https://en.wikipedia.org/wiki/Avinash_Kaushik" target="blank">Avinash Kaushik</a>, a Google executive, Fortune 500 consultant, and one of the brightest lights in marketing.
+The Acquisition - Behavior - Outcomes (ABO) framework is the brainchild of <a href="https://en.wikipedia.org/wiki/Avinash_Kaushik" target="blank">Avinash Kaushik</a>, a Google executive, Fortune 500 consultant, and one of the brightest lights in marketing.

 ABO helps you to think through big picture issues in a structured and holistic manner.